 Side effects of radiotherapy

-Following radiotherapy, it's likely you'll have some side effects.
-Side effects occur because radiotherapy temporarily damages some healthy cells as well as destroying cancerous ones.
+Following radiotherapy, it's likely that you'll have some side effects.
+Side effects occur because radiotherapy temporarily damages some healthy cells, as well as destroying cancerous ones.

 Side effects depend on:

 - the part of your body being treated

 - how quickly the healthy cells are able to repair the damage

 Radiotherapy affects different people in different ways and it's difficult to know exactly how you'll react to the treatment.
 For some people, side effects are mild, while others experience more severe effects.

 Some side effects begin during treatment, whereas others can appear weeks or months afterwards.

 Most side effects of radiotherapy only last for a few days or weeks after treatment has finished.
 However, some, such as tiredness or hair loss, can last a few months.

 Before starting treatment, you should discuss the risks with your treatment team.

 Common side effects